 This is the top of the really steep climb, and from here the trail widens and is mostly smooth.
 It actually descends slightly to reach the creek, and crosses a small tributary on a wooden bridge.
 There are some huge hemlocks growing in this area, and the other vegetation is typical of streamside areas in the mountains.
 Glimmering pools at the base of small rapids and cascades contain mountain trout - keep an eye out to see them darting in and out of the sunlit areas.

 You'll cross the main stream on an impressive new bridge - a great improvement over the bouncy log that existed here before.
 The structural members of the bridge are fiberglass-infused polyester resin.
 This corrosion-resistant, lightweight, easy-to-assemble structure represents a new design being used in trail bridges.
-I hope it catches on, because the bridge is convenient to hikers, safe, and long-lasting; its light green color is unobtrusive in this forest setting.
+I hope it catches on, because the bridge is convenient to hikers, safe, and its light green color is unobtrusive in this forest setting.
 It should also be long-lasting; it was still in great shape at least 12 years after its installation.

 Beyond the bridge, the trail first follows, and then gradually pulls away from, the creek.
 It will round a small, very low ridge, then descend just slightly again and begin following a small tributary upstream.

 Some northern hardwoods grow in this area, as well as several large-leafed Fraser magnolias.
-These trees, also known as Mountain Magnolia, have the largest leaves of any native Southern Appalachian tree, and they can also be recognized by the fact that they frequently have lots of saplings shooting up from the roots of the main trunk, or a cluster of large, main trunks on older trees.
+These trees, also known as Mountain Magnolia, have the largest leaves of any native Southern Appalachian tree, and they can also be recognized by their growth habit: lots of saplings shooting up from the roots of the main trunk, or a cluster of large, main trunks on older trees.
 You'll also pass beneath maples and oaks, as well as birches and beeches.

 You'll cross the small tributary on a log bridge.
 I've always found this section of the forest to be exceptionally quiet and relaxing.
 Except once, while crossing this bridge on a hike with my father, when we stopped on the bridge to take a drink and - by pure coincidence - listened as an enormous tree come crashing to the ground, somewhere in the distance.
 It was a clear, still fall day making the sound seem like it came out of nowhere - and a rather eerie experience!

 Turn right at this last intersection to head back up to the old parking area.
 Continue straight across the campground road to the trail leading back to the visitor center, your vehicle, and to the completion of the hike.

 Download GPS Data